 Aim to get around 0.8g per pound of bodyweight (that’s about 1.7g per kilogram.)
 It’s a decent level that everyone should be aiming for that would enable you to keep the muscle you worked so hard to get.
-With such amount there is also no need to worry that it would affect your digestive track (unless you have any prior health conditions.)
+With such an amount there is also no need to worry that it would affect your digestive tract (unless you have any prior health conditions.)

 I’ve recently read that the current protein consumption in the UK is 88g for a male and 64g for a female.
 The article proudly stated that this is more than sufficient for an average person and it actually exceeds the Dietary Reference Values for protein.

 88g for a male.
 To put things in perspective- I aim to eat 50g-60g of protein per meal, five times a day.
 That gives me something around 250g per day.
-Compare it to the 88g and you’ll why I’m surprised.
+Compare it to the 88g and you’ll know why I’m surprised.

-Before you lose your shit- I’m no a pro bodybuilder, I’m a middle aged male who is physically active and this is simply what my body needs to be able to build some muscle.
+Before you lose your shit- I’m not a pro bodybuilder, I’m a middle aged male who is physically active and this is simply what my body needs to be able to build some muscle.
 My caloric surplus is around 200 calories meaning I could be eating even more protein if I wanted to grow more aggressively!
 Now think about pro bodybuilders getting these numbers up to 350g-400g or even more… you get the idea.

 Now, I understand that not everyone is a bodybuilder or that maybe you don’t want to get TOO BIG while dieting but trust me, you WON’T. Tell you what- there are millions of people trying extremely hard to get bigger with no result and there you are afraid that eating more protein will harm you?